 Best music streaming services 2018

-While digital music downloads are on the decline, music streaming services are soaring in popularity, not least because Apple has entered the game, followed very closely by Amazon.
-Streaming services let you pay a small fee each month, or even get the music for free if you can put up with advertising, and get access to huge music libraries to listen to whenever and wherever you fancy.
+While digital music downloads are on the decline, music streaming services are soaring in popularity, not least because Apple and Amazon now both have them.
+Streaming services let you pay a small fee each month, or even get the music for free if you can put up with advertising (Spotify & Deezer), and get access to huge music libraries to listen to whenever and wherever you fancy.

-This article previously featured YouTube Music Key, a music streaming service based on YouTube's video library.
-However, as of November, YouTube shut the doors on Music Key.
-Instead, it's working on YouTube Red, which will let you download ad-free videos and music, but that's only available in the US for now.
+Note that YouTube Music Key no longer operates.
+Instead, Google is working on YouTube Red, a similar service which will let you download ad-free videos and music, but that's only available in the US for now.
 Find out more about YouTube Red here.

 With the free version of Spotify, you'll get access to the entire library on mobile, tablet and computer, but you'll hear ads regularly between tracks.
-Plus, you'll only be able to listen to a lower audio quality.
+Plus, there are lots of limitations.
+For example, you'll only be able to listen to a lower audio quality, you can't download anything to listen offline or use the service via an Amazon Echo, Google Home, Sonos speaker or other smart home devices.

-Upgrading to the £9.99 per month Premium Spotify subscription will let you download music to listen to offline, and you won't hear any ads between tracks for uninterrupted listening.
-Spotify currently offers a two-month free trial of the Premium version, so you can see whether you think it's worth the £9.99 before you begin coughing up cash.
+Upgrading to the £9.99/$9.99 per month Premium Spotify subscription will let you download music to listen to offline, and you won't hear any ads between tracks for uninterrupted listening.
+Spotify currently offers a two-month free trial of the Premium version, so you can see whether you think it's worth the money before you begin coughing up cash.

-Meanwhile, Deezer's free version is not quite as good as the free version of Spotify, though a recent update means you'll now get access to a limited version of the service on mobile or tablet, in addition to the web.
-It'll come complete with ads, and is low quality audio like the free version of Spotify.
+Meanwhile, Deezer's free version is not quite as good as the free version of Spotify, though you now get access to a limited version of the service on mobile or tablet, in addition to the web.
+It also has ads, and delivers a lower audio quality like the free version of Spotify.

 If you're interested in getting access to Amazon Prime Music, you'll need to sign up to become an Amazon Prime member.
-It costs £79 per year which equates to just over £6.50 per month, and for that price you also get access to Amazon Prime Instant Video, next-day delivery on eligible items purchased from Amazon, cloud storage for your photos and kindle perks.
+It costs £79/$99 per year which equates to just £6.50/$8.25 per month, and for that price you also get access to Amazon Prime Instant Video, next-day delivery on eligible items purchased from Amazon, cloud storage for your photos and kindle perks.
 So overall, it's a pretty good deal!
-Those with a Prime account interested in Music Unlimited will have to pay an additional £7.99 a month, a discount compared to the standard price of £9.99 a month.

 Amazon offers a free trial of Prime, and it's well worth trying.
 You can sign up to the free trial here.
 It also offers a 30-day free trial of Music Unlimited, too.

 Apple offers a free version of Apple Music but it's really, really limited.
-You'll be able to view the Connect social feature but you won't be able to comment, but aside from that there's not much else available to you unless you pay the £9.99 per month subscription fee.
+You can view the Connect social feature but you won't be able to comment, but aside from that there's not much else available to you unless you pay the £9.99/$9.99 per month subscription fee.

 The most important element of a music streaming service is the music, right?
 So we'll start by comparing the music libraries of Deezer, Spotify, Tidal, Google Play Music, Amazon Prime Music, Amazon Music Unlimited, Apple Music.
-Each has millions of songs available to listen to – and in the case of some services, watch videos for.
+Each has millions of songs available to listen to – and in the case of some services, there are also videos.

 Tidal has 25 million songs in its library and 75,000 music videos, and is currently available in 31 countries.